The smallest country in the world with less than a thousand

 trained in use of the pike, and if you want to join you had better be from Switzerland.

-Michaelangelo's "Pieta", sculpture of Mary and the body of Jesus
+Michelangelo's "Pieta" depicts in marble Mary and the body of Jesus

 after being taken down from the cross.
 It is behind bullet proof glass now after being attacked by